 What are we doing and by when? - We are reviewing all Red calls to identify the cause of the increase.
 We continue to focus on the prepositioning of resources when available to reduce the travel time of ambulance resources arriving at the scene.
+This will include performance management and support of dispatch in areas such as use of tactical deployment points; an additional dispatch manager has recently been employed.

-Doc 2019-09-25 Item 06 Board Quality Indicators Performance Report Page 10 Author: Executive Directors Date 2019-09-25 Version 1.0 Review Date: Nov 2019
+Doc 2019-11-27 Item 06 Board Quality Indicators Performance Report Page 10 Author: Executive Directors Date 2019-11-27 Version 1.0 Review Date: Jan 2020